Law A Level

 A Level Law is an intellectually challenging subject that requires the ability to memorise an immense number of legal principles from cases and Acts of Parliament.
 Exam questions require a thorough analysis and application of these legal principles.

 For those interested in a career in business or accountancy, this course combines well with Business, Accounting and ICT.
 For those interested in criminology/social work, it will combine well with Psychology and Sociology.
 There are also many legal courses that require good communication skills so linking Law with an English qualification can provide a strong base for future careers.

 Future Career Opportunities

-Many students go on to study Law at university, often intending to become a lawyer.
+Many students go on to study Law at university, often intending to become lawyers.
 Some students choose to study other subjects at degree level having benefitted from the knowledge and skills developed during A Level Law.
-You can also pursue a wide-range of other careers after a Law degree including in social services, business, local or central government or teaching.
-Alternatively, there are opportunities for employment directly after college, often with additional training, such as or joining the Police or a higher legal apprenticeship to become a Chartered Legal Executive.
+You can also pursue a wide-range of other careers after a Law degree including social services, business, local or central government or teaching.
+Alternatively, there are opportunities for employment, often with additional training, such as or joining the Police or a higher legal apprenticeship to become a Chartered Legal Executive.

-Different colleges offer different courses.
-We follow the AQA Law syllabus.
-You will experience outstanding teaching, and extensive support to ensure you reach your potential.
+You will experience outstanding teaching by senior examiners and extensive support to ensure you reach your potential.
 There are excellent enrichment opportunities, including the Bar National Mock Trial Competition, visits to the Magistrates’ and Crown Courts and activities with legal professionals and universities.